igrishaev/pg2/docs/folders.md

 ### Default

-Collects unmodified rows into a vector.
+Collects unmodified rows into a persistent vector.
+Each row is an instance of the `org.pg.clojure.RowMap` class that mimics a Clojure map.
+The key feature is, it holds an unparsed byte array inside and parses values lazily, meaning only when you print a map, or access a certain key, or associate an extra key to it.

 That's unlikely you'll need that folder as it gets applied internally when no other folders were specified.

+For details, check out the following section: [Working With Rows](/docs/row-map.md).

 ### Dummy